dvatsav/Mobile-Computing/README.md

-# iiitd-m2018-cse535: Mobile-Computing
+# cse535@IIIT-D: Mobile-Computing
-5th Semester Course at IIIT, Delhi
+Computer Science Elective at IIIT-Delhi

 # Assignment 1
 Make a registration form and switch activities to display details.
 Also display lifecycle activities